mmisw/mmiorr-docs/docs/index.md

-Welcome to ORR User Manual
+**Welcome to ORR User Manual**

-!!! warning
-    Site under construction.
+!!! danger "Please note: Site under construction"

     Contents are being migrated from [the original site](https://marinemetadata.org/mmiorrusrman) and updated to reflect major developments in the new version (ORR v3).
-Until this warning is removed, individual pages should be considered outdated unless a status message indicates otherwise.

-!!! tip
-    _Page Status_: **Current**

-    This page, on the other hand, is up to date.
+    As of February 2017 a good part of the content has already being updated.
+    Individual pages still under construction are marked as so.

 Welcome, and thanks for using the Ontology Registry and Repository (ORR) services.

 This is the User's Manual for the ORR and associated MMI tools and services.